 Paula also emphasises the social dimension of redesign.
 “When we bring people together for workshops or projects, we can provide an opportunity to share ideas and learn from each other.
 Upcycling jeans is not only ecological, it also builds a sense of community and shared moments of success.”
 This is closely related to the model of expansive learning developed by Engeström (2001): learning in the community can open up new ways of understanding the meaning of sustainable development and practical ways of achieving it.

 Saimi and Paula demonstrate that sustainable fashion can be creative, personal, and collaborative.
 Modifying old knitwear and jeans offers a tangible way to reduce one’s carbon footprint while fostering creativity, interaction, and cooperation.
-So, dig out those forgotten knitwear and jeans and give them new life—perhaps with a little inspiration from Saimi and Paula!
+So, dig out those forgotten knits and jeans and give them new life—perhaps with a little inspiration from Saimi and Paula!